gloaysa/lgg/README.md

 - Use `--style [long][short]` to display your entries with/without body.
 Default is `long`.
 It can also be set with an env variable `LGG_STYLE`, so you can change the default.
 - Use `--count` flag in a to only see the number of results.

-> [!NOTE] The current implementation assumes the user won't try and crash their own computer.
-> If you provide a `--from` flag with a date very away in the past (01/01/01), you'll be waiting a while.

 ```sh
 # See all entries from yesterday
 lgg --on yesterday